kriti-g/db-design-orm-assignment/README.md

 cuisine and are limited to these five cuisines.

 User Interface Requirements:
-In our web application, our users are first met with a page where they must input their first and last name, username, password, email, and date of birth.
-On the users page, users can click to see which recipes a certain user has created.
-After submitting their user information, they are brought to the recipes page where they can create their recipes to add to the already existing recipes list.
-The recipes page can be edited where recipes may be deleted or edited.
+In our web application, our users are first met with a page with a list of existing users, wherein they can create a new user using the form at the very top.
+Upon clicking on a user they are brought to the user's recipes page where they can create recipes associated with this user.
 Additionally, users can click on “Ingredients” to add to the list of ingredients needed for their recipe.
+All entries include inline editing, but an entry can be clicked on to see a full edit form page as well.